The so-called completing the square is a method for solving quadratic equations of the form

 \[ \begin{align} F\left[\psi\right] \coloneqq \int_\Omega f\left(\psi\left(\mathbf{r}\right)\right)d^3r \in \mathbb{R}. \end{align} \]

-Based on this, a further set of difference quotients is created
+Building on this, a further set of difference quotients

 \[ \begin{align} H: D \times \mathbb{R}_{> 0}: \left(h, \epsilon\right) \mapsto \frac{F\left[\psi + \epsilon h\right] - F\left[\psi\right]}{\epsilon} \end{align} \]